pulibrary/ops-catchall/projects/create_new_vm.md

 ## Add users to your VM

-On our Jammy templates, the pulsys user is added automatically for Operations team members (for non-Operations folks, you will need to run the [update pulsys user keys playbook](https://ansible-tower.princeton.edu/#/templates/job_template/17/details) to add other IT members as pulsys users).
-There are some cases where you may want to add users other than pulsys to be able to SSH into your VM.
-To do that, follow these steps:
+On our Jammy templates, keys for the Operations team are automatically added to the pulsys user's authorized_keys file.
+Non-Operations folks must run the [update pulsys user keys playbook](https://ansible-tower.princeton.edu/#/templates/job_template/17/details) to add their keys and enable SSH access as the pulsys user.
+There are some cases where you may want to SSH into a VM as a user other than pulsys.
+To add a different user, follow these steps:

 1. Sign in to your VM as the pulsys user, i.e.
 - ```ssh pulsys@sandbox-yoursandbox.lib.princeton.edu```